CTPUG/pyntnclick/docs/walkthrough.rst

    cut out cryo-pipe sections.
 #.
 Attach the tin pipe and the two cryo-pipes to the broken pipes, and
    seal the joints with duct tape.
 #.
-The environmental system is now now working.
+The environmental system is now working.

 Repairing the superconductor
 ----------------------------